cloudflare/cloudflare-docs/products/pages/src/content/platform/build-configuration.md

 | Yarn        | Version 1.13.0                  | `YARN_VERSION`       |
 | Zola        | (requires environment variable) | `ZOLA_VERSION`       |

-If you're looking to set a specific version of a framework your Cloudflare Pages project is using, note that Pages will respect your package manager of choice during your build process.
-For instance, if you use Gatsby.js, your `package.json` should indicate a version of the `gatsby` NPM package, which will be installed using `npm install` as your project builds on Cloudflare Pages.
+If you want to set a specific version of a framework your Cloudflare Pages project is using, note that Pages will respect your package manager of choice during your build process.
+For example, if you use Gatsby.js, your `package.json` should indicate a version of the `gatsby` npm package, which will be installed using `npm install` as your project builds on Cloudflare Pages.